masasam/emacs-easy-hugo/README.md

 	(setq easy-hugo-default-picture-directory "~/Pictures")

-If you want to use org style header
+If you want to use org style header, set as below but you can not use M-x easy-hugo-list-draft with this setting.

 	(setq easy-hugo-org-header t)